Grec Festival

 Loneliness within the family

-While waiting to advance in the rehearsal process and to see how they build the show, Vilarasau explains that what most caught her attention was the structure of the play.
+While awaiting further progress in the rehearsal process and observing how they construct the show, Vilarasau explains that what struck her most was the structure of the play.
 "It has a more realistic and everyday part and another part with monologues, some facing the audience, in which the characters recount their thoughts.
-This scenic form makes it very special and explains that loneliness we all have at the core of the family," points out the actress.
-In this regard, Utzet says that La truita"is a beautiful reflection on family, relationships, and loss" that "recalls classics like Agost by Tracy Letts, but it is much more Mediterranean".
-To bring it even closer to home, the director has Catalanized the characters' names, has set the story in a town "in the Pla de l'Estany or the Empordà" and has changed the musical references that appear in it.
+This scenic form makes it very special and explains that loneliness we all have at the core of the family," the actress points out.
+In this regard, Utzet says that La truita" is a beautiful reflection on family, partnership, and loss" that "recalls classics like Agost by Tracy Letts, but it is much more Mediterranean."
+To bring it even closer to home, the director has Catalanized the characters' names, has set the story in a town "in Pla de l'Estany or Empordà," and has changed the musical references that appear.

 Cargando